-He lectures and teaches in universities on children's literature, reading and writing.
+Michael lectures and teaches in universities on children's literature, reading and writing.
 He visits schools with his one-man show to enthuse children with his passion for books and poetry.

 In March 2020, he became unwell.
-Soon he was struggling to breathe, and he was admitted to hospital with coronavirus.
+Soon he was having difficulty breathing and he was admitted to hospital with Coronavirus.
 He was seriously ill and his recovery took months.
-After returning home on 24 June, he wrote a new book, Rigatoni the Pasta Cat, while continuing to recover.
+After returning home on 24th June, he wrote a new book, Rigatoni the Pasta Cat, while continuing to recover.